cattius/cattius.github.io/uproar/introduction.md

 * ["Democracy Depends On It": Carrisa Véliz On Privacy And Ending Data Surveillance](https://www.publicbooks.org/carissa-veliz-on-privacy-and-ending-data-surveillance/) - the case for collective privacy
 * [The Right to Privacy](https://www.jstor.org/stable/1321160) - Samuel D. Warren and Louis D. Brandeis, Harvard Law Review (1890)
 * *Understanding Privacy* - Daniel J. Solove, Harvard University Press (2008)
+* *We Are Bellingcat: An Intelligence Agency For the People* - Eliot Higgins, Bloomsbury Publishing (2021)